freme-project/freme-project.github.io/_pages/knowledge-base/freme-for-sysadmins/gettingStarted_SysAdmins.md

 ## Create and run the FREME package

-The first thing to you need to do to get started is to create the FREME package that you want to use and get it to run.
-The [FREME package article](../freme-for-sysadmins/freme-packages.html) provides more information about freme-packages.
+The first thing you need to do to get started is to create the FREME package that you want to use and get it to run.
 The article [creating and running a FREME package](../freme-for-sysadmins/creating-and-running-a-freme-package.html) describes all necessary steps to do this and lists the software that needs to be preinstalled on your machine.
+To get more information about the freme-packages, have a look at the [FREME package article](../freme-for-sysadmins/freme-packages.html).

 ## Prepare the Database